jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/MinutesForMeetingForWorshipForBusiness.rst

    b.
 Nominating Committee – `Bill Werling`_ happly announced that Lisa
-      will become the librarian. `Genie`_ and `Bill Werling`_ looking for new treasurer. `Julie Rooten-Valdez`_ has expressed interest to joining `M&O`_, nominating committee will go through the process.
+      will become the librarian. `Genie`_ and `Bill Werling`_ looking for new treasurer. `Julie Roten-Valdez`_ has expressed interest to joining M&O, nominating committee will go through the process.
       Report accepted by the meeting.

    c.
 Ministry and Oversight – Quick a report, conducted M&O. Attached